chuanqisun/htmaa-2025/src/posts/week-08/index.md

 ### HTTP Streaming

-- In this setup, the Micro-controller works as the server, exposing a WAV stream
-- Computer works as the client, receiving and playing the WAV stream
+In this setup, the microcontroller works as the server, exposing a WAV stream.
+My computer works as the client, receiving and playing the WAV stream.
+I connected the I2S microphone to the ESP32 and configured it to stream audio data over HTTP.

 ```cpp
 #include "AudioTools.h"